 In assessing potential new members, the Membership Committee uses both quantitative and qualitative criteria as outlined below.

 UIDP Membership Guiding Principles

-- UIDP’s primary purpose is to provide a unique forum where academic and industry representatives with diverse interests and job responsibilities gather to discuss strategies for advancing collaborations between the sectors.
+- The primary purpose of UIDP is to provide a unique forum where academic and industry representatives with diverse interests and job responsibilities gather to discuss strategies for advancing collaborations between the sectors.

 - UIDP universities possess robust research enterprises and the necessary breadth of experiences to be intellectual contributors to the partnership.

 - UIDP companies have significant experience working with universities or a committed strategy for developing university collaborations.

 - Most interested parties (companies, national labs, other research organizations, and universities) possess unique experiences along the entire UIDP Partnership Continuum and the ability to contribute to the UIDP discussions.

-- Companies that are strictly university vendors or service providers (law firms, professional service firms) are ineligible for general membership but can pursue Leadership Circle membership.
+- Companies that are strictly university vendors or service providers (law firms, professional service firms) are ineligible for general membership but can pursue participation through Leadership Circle membership.

 UIDP Membership Indicators

 To assess potential new members, the UIDP board has adopted the following set of membership indicators that are distinct for each sector.